Buy-side vs sell-side M&A: Definitions and best practices

 Creating an M&A strategy and structure for the client that has the buyer’s and seller’s interests in mind

-Performing due diligence of the target company
+Performing due diligence on the target company

 Negotiating transaction terms and value